google/WebFundamentals/src/site/the-essentials/introduction-to-media/index.markdown

 layout: section
 title: "Images, Audio and Video"
 description: "Images, video, and audio engage users, but they also drive users away when they don't fit, don't load, or the page renders slowly."
-introduction: "Images, Video and Audio make the web engaging and compelling, but they work the same across every device automatically.
+introduction: "Images, Video and Audio make the web engaging and compelling, but they don't automatically work the same across every device.
 Use our guides to deliver amazing experiences to your users on any device."
 snippet: "Only use media that loads fast and scales."
 article:
   written_on: 2014-01-01